BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 └── test-unit
 ```

-Within the `src` directory create a `TodoService.js` file with the following contents:
+Within the `src` directory create a `TodoService.js` file with the following contents (you can delete or ignore the file that's created by default):

 ```js
 var br = require( 'br/Core' );